monimiller/pokemongo-galaxy-demo/README.md

 ## Add Pokedex to MongoDB

 In this scenario, MongoDB holds the pokedex data.
-So it holds all the information on the Bulbasaur pokemon such as it's unique number, it's Type 1, Type 2, Abilities, Experience Type, Mega Evolution status, and much more.
-Insert this data into mongodb.
+So it holds all the information on the Pokemon such as it's unique number, it's Type 1, Type 2, Abilities, Experience Type, Mega Evolution status, and much more.
+To query this data, first insert this data into MongoDB.
 I'm using Atlas.

 1. Download the pokedex file from the repository.
 [INSERT FILE]
 2. Create a [MongoDB Atlas account](https://www.mongodb.com/cloud/atlas/register).